AVerteC/c-asgn0/README_asgn2.md

 If the filename is invalid, it sends a `400 Bad Request` to the client.
 It can write the data received with the header in the initial recv()s by using the initial_body_length, and the initial_body_contents along with a counter to check the bytes written to file.

-To save data from the client, handle_put() uses a loop that counts the bytes written with write() and keeps receiving data from the client until the content length counter matches the bytes written counter.
+To save data from the client, handle_append() uses a loop that counts the bytes written with write() and keeps receiving data from the client until the content length counter matches the bytes written counter.

 If it encounters any errors while writing to the file, it sends a `500 Internal Server Error`.